Skip to contents

 In-observation stratification

-When inObservation = TRUE, the results will indicate whether each record occurred within the subject’s observation period.
+When inObservation = TRUE, the results are stratified by whether each record occurred within the subject’s observation period.
+For episode records, both the start and end date must fall within an observation period to be labelled as in observation.
 This can be useful for identifying data quality issues or assessing completeness.

 summarisedResult <- summariseTrend(